Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Generally, if your business is consistently profiting off of Utah’s economy, you’re doing business in the state.

-If you’re unsure whether or not you need to file for foreign qualification in Utah, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Utah, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Utah?